Tutu's daughter recalls day he saved man from being burned alive by angry mob

 Nontombi, 61, a reverend herself and who bears a striking resemblance to her larger-than-life father, also fondly remembered family road trips from Alice in the Eastern Cape to Swaziland where she and her three siblings attended school.

+To accommodate mourners wishing to visit St George’s Cathedral to pay their final respects, Tutu's remains will lie in state at the cathedral for an extra day on Thursday, in addition to Friday, a statement from the Desmond & Leah Tutu Legacy Foundation said.

+The archbishop, who didn't want any lavish spending and requested the cheapest coffin available, will be cremated privately and his ashes interred in the cathedral, the Foundation added.

-(Reporting by Wendell Roelf and Sisipho Skweyiya; Editing by Olivia Kumwenda-Mtambo and Susan Fenton)
+(Reporting by Wendell Roelf and Sisipho Skweyiya; Editing by Olivia Kumwenda-Mtambo, Susan Fenton and Nick Macfie)

 ((wendell.roelf@thomsonreuters.com; +27 21 461 3523;))